 - Machine Learning Research

 [TL;DR] This section covers the technical details about various feasible approaches and models being used.
-Recommended for those who have fundamental knowledge of machine learning.
+This is recommended for those who have fundamental knowledge of machine learning.

-Considering the team and player as the two main entities in a basketball game, we studied 3 relevant approaches for forecasting:
+Considering the team and player as the two main entities in a basketball game, we studied three relevant approaches for forecasting:

 - Team-based approach

 - Team-based approach attempts to predict the game results by evaluating the general strength of a whole team.
-It aims to predict the margin of victory (MOV) with a linear regression formula, by deriving the difference in strength of the opposing teams.
-Other factors like home advantage, back-to-back games are also taken into consideration.
+It aims to predict the MOV with a linear regression formula by deriving the difference in strength of the opposing teams.
+Other factors like home advantage and back-to-back games are also taken into consideration.